kmittle/AP-LDM/README.md

 ## Overview of AP-LDM
 ![image](fig/AP-LDM.png)
 * Attentive Guidance enhances the structural consistency of the latent representation using a parameter-free self-attention mechanism, which is achieved through linear weighting.
+* It allows users to adjust the linear weighting factor of Attentive Guidance (_i.e._, the guidance scale) to synthesize the desired images.
+For example, as shown in the figure below, using a larger guidance scale may result in more details, richer colors, and stronger contrast.